ttfnrob/NLTalk/README.md

 ### I/O

-Inputs are a MySQL DB of text comments, and NLTK+training data
+Inputs are a MySQL DB of text comments, and NLTK+training data.
 Outputs are CSV for of sentiment scores, and HTML files to show positive and negative comments

-Just ensure the MySQL connection is setup and try running it with `python process_comments.py`
+To try it, ensure the MySQL connection is setup and try running it with `python process_comments.py`

 ### Example Results